Skip to main content

 • We need more information to submit a prior authorization (PA) (or you’re checking on its status).

-1. Pharmacy Benefits Information
+1. Pharmacy benefits information

 • Look for a number labelled Pharmacy Member Services or Member Services on your card.